 - Student bake sales

 - Ordering pizza

 Please check with Bon Appétit by emailing their General Manager to see if your event qualifies for self-catering and to see how many members must be certified to handle food through Marion County Health Services.

 10. What are the alcohol policies for events?

 The University serves alcohol through an exclusive third party vending contract with Bon Appétit.
 Check out the complete University Alcohol Policy for more details.
 If your student organization would like to serve alcohol at an event, start the process of obtaining approval at least one month in advance as there are many details and logistics involved.

 11. How do I reserve a space on campus for events or meetings?

 All scheduling for student organizations is done through our online EMS.
-If you have any questions, please reach out tocontact the Office of Student Engagement & Leadership at 503-370-6463 or email@example.com for assistance.
+If you have any questions, contact the Office of Student Engagement & Leadership at 503-370-6463 or email@example.com for assistance.
 Remember you must be a registered organization to reserve space on campus.
-Check out "Scheduling an Event on Campus," in the Student Organizations Handbook for more details.

 12. Are there policies about publicity?

-13. If my event is outdoors, how do I rent blankets for seating?
+13. If my event is outdoors, how do I rent sheets for seating?